python/cpython/Doc/library/asyncio-task.rst

 .. function:: gather(\*fs, loop=None, return_exceptions=False)

-   Run a set of :ref:`awaitable objects <asyncio-awaitables>` *concurrently*.
+   Run a sequence of :ref:`awaitable objects <asyncio-awaitables>` *concurrently*.

    *fs* is a list of awaitable objects.
-Coroutines in *fs* sequence are automatically scheduled as Tasks.
+Coroutines in the *fs* sequence are automatically scheduled as Tasks.

    If all awaitables are completed successfully, the result is an aggregate list of returned values.
 The result values are in the